Overview

 What is the Finance Associate Management Scheme?

 The Finance Associate Management Scheme (FAMS) is a talent development initiative supported by the Financial Sector Development Fund (FSDF).
-Its objective is to increase opportunities for Singapore Citizens (SCs) to be groomed through structured talent development programmes that can lead on to future specialist and management leadership roles in various segments of the financial services industry.
+Its objective is to increase opportunities for Singapore Citizens (SCs) to be groomed through structured talent development programmes that can position them well for specialist and leadership roles in the financial services industry.

-Under FAMS, FSDF will co-fund salary costs incurred by Financial Institutions (FIs) in the hiring and training of SCs for the talent development programmes.
+Under FAMS, FSDF will co-fund salary costs incurred by Financial Institutions (FIs) in the hiring and training of SCs under these talent development programmes.

 Eligibility